helidon-io/helidon/docs/modules/data-jdbc/README.md

 ## Local Transactions

 Repositories and injected `JdbcClient` services can participate in a Helidon local JDBC transaction.
-Place `@Tx.Required`, `@Tx.New`, or another transaction annotation on the service or repository method that defines the transaction boundary.
+Declare `@Tx.Required`, `@Tx.New`, or another transaction annotation on a service method, a repository method, or a repository interface according to the boundary the application needs.
 The client must be managed by the Service Registry.
 A client created directly with `JdbcClient.builder()` does not join a transaction established by an annotation.

 During a transaction, JDBC work stays on the calling thread.
 Operations against the same data source reuse one connection.
 Helidon rejects an attempt to use a